-North FaceThe north face of Bavh is in the Koritnica valley.
-First climbed in the 1980s, the uneasily approachable north face now features six routes, 620 to 800 m tall, all very difficult, extremely difficult and maybe more.
+First climbed in the 1980s, the rock wall of the Bavh north now features six routes, 620 to 800 m tall, all very difficult, extremely difficult and maybe more.
 Half the routes are winter ascents.
 Check the external links below for beta.
-Note that some of the most interesting and difficult ice lines of the Koritnica valley form below Bavh, on the pedestal.

 Red TapeHere (Park rules)